Gluing Branes II: Flavour Physics and String Duality

 As explained in part I, turning off the gluing morphisms corresponds to approaching a wall of marginal stability.
 Let us consider the effective field theory at such a wall, i.e. we consider the KK expansion around a reducible brane configuration with zero gluing VEV.
 As discussed, the resulting effective field theory is a version of the Fayet model.
 That is, in the minimal case we have a $U(1)_X$ vector multiplet, a chiral field $X$ charged under the $U(1)_X$, and a $D$-term potential \be V_D \ =\ \half (\zeta_X + q_X |X|^2)^2 \ee Turning on the Fayet-Iliopoulos parameter breaks the $U(1)_X$ symmetry.

 Now let us consider the effect of $U(1)_X$ breaking on the Yukawa couplings.
 When the $U(1)_X$ symmetries are explicitly broken by a non-zero expectation value for $X$, at first sight one might think there are no selection rules left on the couplings.
 However this is not correct.
 It is clearest if we only have a single $U(1)_X$ charged field $X$, which we can take to have a positive sign for the charge.
 Let us consider general higher order couplings in the superpotential \be W\ \sim\ W|_{X=0} + \Phi_\alpha \Phi_\beta \Phi_\gamma X + \ldots \ee After turning on a VEV for $X$, we get various couplings violating the $U(1)_X$ symmetry.
 However for the superpotential to be invariant, only holomorphic couplings that are negatively charged by an integer multiple of $q_X$ can get generated in the effective theory.
-They may still be generated non-perturbatively, but one may reasonably expect such corrections to be small.
+(For dimension five and higher one should be careful that the operator has a good $\vev{X}\to 0$ limit, but otherwise a similar argument can be made).
+Such couplings may still be generated non-perturbatively, but one may reasonably expect such corrections to be small.
 This leads to definite textures in the Yukawa couplings even after the $U(1)_X$ symmetry is broken, as long as the effective Fayet-model is valid.
 This is the `holomorphic zero' mechanism: holomorphy of the superpotential prevents operators with the wrong sign of the charge from being generated \cite{Nir:1993mx}.
 It has played an important role in proving non-renormalization theorems in supersymmetric theories and is clearly also present in string compactification, as has been observed in the context of the heterotic string and $F$-theory in for example \cite{Ibanez:1994ig,Maekawa:2003qm,Tatar:2006if,Kuriyama:2008pv,Anderson:2010tc}.

 Such textures tend to persist even if the low energy theory has fields with both signs of the $U(1)_X$ charge, $X_+$ and $X_-$.
 This is easily seen to be a consequence of the effective field theory, as noted for example in \cite{Kuriyama:2008pv}.
 The symmetries allow for a superpotential coupling \be W \ \simeq \ (X_+ X_-)^2 \ee and analogous higher order terms which have no reason to be absent.
 They will generically get generated from integrating out the KK modes.
 The $F$-term equations then forbid fields with both signs of the $U(1)_X$ charges to get a VEV simultaneously.
 Consequently, $U(1)_X$ textures with a definite sign will appear also in the more general case.